 In this article /

-Why Do Periods Sync with Friends?Most menstruators tend to believe in the syncing phenomenon because their own cycles have at one point lined up with a parent, partner, sibling, roommate, or close friend.
-But what are the chances that this is truly scientific?
+Why Do Periods Sync with Friends?Most menstruators tend to believe in the synchronized menstrual cycles phenomenon because their own cycles have at one point lined up with a parent, partner, sibling, roommate, or close friend living in close proximity.
+But what are the chances that there is truly scientific evidence?

 The odds are actually in its favor.
 If you consider that on average, we menstruate for 25% of the month and that all menstruators have cycles of different lengths, it seems very possible that any two people will eventually see their menstrual phases line up.